StarPlayrX/SnakesAndLadders/README.md

 You do not have permission to publish this code or use it as for a solution on a coding test.

 This code is subject to Copyright.

+This was from a coding test that I took.
+The game works great.
+And the code is clean.